JasonEtco/jasonet.co/src/pages/posts/use-github-actions-for-ci.md

 ---
-title: Start using GitHub Actions for CI
+title: How to start using GitHub Actions for CI
 date: '2019-03-07'
 spoiler: GitHub Actions can do a lot, including CI.
 Let's look at how to do it right!
 ---